dvdmtw98/blog/Post Vault/articles/2021-03-03-overthewire-bandit-level-4-level-5.md

 ./-file09: data
 ```

-**Note :** The `*` here means search all files in the directory.
-For more information on file globbing refer the attached reference resources
+**Note:** The `*` here means to look for all files in the directory.
+For more information on globbing refer to the attached reference resources

-View the content of `-file07` file using the `cat` command
+View the content of `-file07` using the `cat` command

 ```
 bandit4@bandit:~/inhere$ cat ./-file07